 - Capable leaders who are passionate about supporting BYU and have the desire and time to work.
 One person cannot, and should not, do it all.

-- Chapter leaders who recruit other alumni who also have a passion for supporting BYU.
+- Chapter leaders should recruit other alumni who have a passion for supporting BYU.
 All who express interest should be involved.

 - Volunteers who take service seriously so that events are successful.

 - Task-specific committees with alumni who fulfill assignments without constant guidance.

 - Remember to update your committee in the reporting system.

 There are three required positions for Chapters rosters

 - Chapter Chair: lead, organize, and direct Chapter operations, including Replenishment Grant selection, Chapter finances, and public affairs; delegate where possible to provide meaningful service and recognition opportunities for alumni and friends

 - Chapter Chair Elect (person(s) who replaces the Chapter Chair): support the current Chapter Chair in one of the Chapter Event Categories